Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Experiments

 \subsubsection{Face Recognition}

 Face recognition is an important classification problem and we examine the performance of the DRM on high-dimensional data in this application.
 In this test, five commonly used face data sets are used, including Extended Yale B \cite{georghiades2001few}, AR \cite{martinez1998ar}, Jaffe, Yale \cite{belhumeur1997eigenfaces}, and PIX \cite{hond1997distinctive}.
 The EYaleB data set has 2,414 images for 38 individuals under different viewing conditions.
 All original images are of size $192\times 168$ whose cropped and resized version of $32\times32$ pixels \cite{georghiades2001few} are used in the experiments.
 For AR data set, 25 women and 25 men are uniformly selected.
 All images have size of $32\times32$ pixels.
-Jaffe data set contains face images of 10 Japanese femails with 7 different facial expressions.
+Jaffe data set contains face images of 10 Japanese females with 7 different facial expressions.
 Each image has size of $26\times 26$.
 PIX data set collects 100 gray scale images of $100\times100$ pixels from 10 objects.
 Yale data set contains 165 gray scale images of 15 persons with 11 images of size 32$\times$32 per person.
-We show some examples of these face image data sets in \cref{fig:facedata}.
 In the experiments, all images are vectorized as columns in the corresponding data matrix.

-All experimental settings remain the same as in \cref{sec_geneexpression} and we report the average performance on 5 splits in \cref{tab_acc_small}.
-From the results, it is seen that the proposed method achieves the best performance on 4 out of 5 data sets with significant improvements.
-On PIX data, the DRM is not the best, but is comparable to the RF and obtains the second best performance.